RickyY1689/Conversation-Summarization-For-CBT/research/Designing-MI-Driven-Summaries.md

 - We can use this as a launch point to determine a list of things that would make a good summary (all bullet points are paraphrased from various sections of the MI textbook)
   - We want to capture what the client has discussed
     - Should focus on the feelings the client has expressed
-    - It should contain important goal-oriented component of the evoking process and is should increase the changes of creating movement in the direction of change
+    - It should contain important goal-oriented component of the evoking process and is should increase the chances of creating movement in the direction of change
     - Should capture the client's change talk and present it in a way that is consciously directed toward change
   - The summary should have an air of "talk therapy"-ness
     - Summaries should be client-centered in its perspective